 Now let’s take a look at the plumbing problems when you absolutely should call a plumber.

-Blocked pipes are definitely one of the more common problems, and despite the constant warnings from water providers, the council, and signs in any public place, some people still can’t help flush/put things down the drain that they shouldn’t (if you haven’t seen the fatberg under Whitechapel it might change your mind).
+Blocked pipes are definitely one of the more common problems, and despite the constant warnings from water providers, the council, and signs in any public place, some people still can’t help flushing things down the drain that they shouldn’t (the fatberg under Whitechapel might change your habits).

 Small blockages are common and can be dealt with easily, if you feel your drainage slowing down then try a recommended unclogger and follow the instructions.
 If this doesn’t work, then you may have a bigger problem on your hand.

 Major blockages can be caused by anything from sediment, unflushables, and even to tree roots growing into your pipes.
 If the usual stuff doesn’t do the trick then it might be time to book yourself a plumber.

 Frozen pipes are a tricky one, while it’s not a problem most of the year, in winter it can become quite serious.
 This plumbing problem typically occurs during quick cold snaps.
 Rapid and unexpected falling temperatures cause any water left in taps to freezes quickly, and when water freezes it expands.
 This has the unpleasant side effect of not only leaving you without water, but the expanding ice can quickly burst the pipes.

 If you think that your pipes are frozen it’s important to turn the stopcock off straight away to prevent any additional water freezing.
 Realistically however, if you want your water back and your pipes un-burst, then you should call a professional to take a look and thaw/repair your pipes as the situation dictates.